 1. Make your Instagram bio count

-- A sleek, high-quality profile image
+- A sleek, high-quality profile image.

-- A call-to-action (a #hashtag to click and share, a link to follow, or contact info)
+- A call-to-action (a #hashtag to click and share, a link to follow, or contact info.)

-- Snappy copy that feels like it was written by a real person (not a robot)
+- Snappy copy that feels like it was written by a real person (not a robot.)

 2. Connect with your network

-3. Look for your audience
+3. Find your audience

 Being able to write a catchy caption is an art form.
-From questions to humor to fun facts; using captions effectively is a great way to encourage activity on your posts and let your followers get to know you.
-It goes without saying that you not only need to write good captions, but the content itself is equally important.
-Here are some more ideas of the types of content and captions that could be useful:
+From questions to humor to fun facts, using captions effectively is a quick way to encourage activity on your posts and let your followers get to know you.
+Calls to action, emojis, and funny descriptions are all tried-and-tested caption options that can help you gain Instagram followers.

 - Question-based posts